top of page

 drop ropes

 Another of those random items that you often see in photos of the Normandy invasion are bright white ropes which are all neatly rolled on themselves.
-They are seem usually attached under the bottoms of the musette pack, probably as its simple to put them there, and very easy to get to as your musette bag would be in front of you when you jumped.
-Not behind you.
+They are usually seen attached under the bottoms of the musette bag, probably as its simple to put them there, and very easy to get at as your musette bag would be in front of (not behind) you when you jumped.
 See the photo below.
 It appears that this trooper with the bazooka has two... one on the bottom of his musette pack as normal and one across his front.
-Its not too clear how that is attached though.
+It's not very clear how that one is attached though.

 3.jpg

-For us, the rope are really easy to find for sale.
-Soldier of fortune sell them as well as every other re-enacting supply company.
-Of course, if you can be bothered to wind it up, you could just find a supplier of thick white rope and create your own... in fact they would probably sell rather well on EBay for those of us who are too lazy to do it ourselves...
+These ropes are really easy to find for sale.
+Soldier of Fortune sells them as well as every other re-enacting supply company.
+Of course, if you can be bothered to wind it up, you could just find a supplier of 1.59cm (5/8") thick white cotton rope and create your own... in fact they would probably sell rather well on eBay for those of us who are too lazy to do it ourselves...

 griswold bag - for garand rifle

 One of the more commonly seen items that would have littered the French drop zone sites would have been the Griswold Bag, designed to hold the M1 Garand Rifle broken down into its two main components.
-Basically a sleeping bag with a large clip on hook for your rifle.
+Basically, a sleeping bag for your rifle with a large clip-on hook so you won't lose it (sort of like the old 'idiot mittens').

-Originals can be found if you look hard enough, but these will almost always be the later modified version, however your really going to pay for them.
-Reproductions vary wildly, from thickness, colour and more importantly in size... some of these are two small to fit the parts!
+Originals can be found if you look hard enough, but these will almost always be the later modified version, however you're really going to pay for them.
+Reproductions vary wildly, from thickness, colour and more importantly in size... some of these are too small to fit the parts!
 So, don't even bother picking one of these up at the moment.

-hey are examples all over EBay, just be wary that it could be either a weird colour, weird size or weird material... or all three!
+There are examples all over eBay, just be wary that it could be either a weird colour, weird size or weird material... or all three!
 Just avoid them all for now.

 1.jpg